Net Nanny Review 2025: Does This Outdated Parental Control App Still Hold Up Today?

 Net Nanny site request

-We thought their social media protection feature was interesting as well, which essentially just let us apply content filters to their social media feeds (just like the software does to search feeds).
+We thought the social media protection feature was interesting as well, which essentially just let us apply content filters to their social media feeds (just like the software does to search feeds).
 So anything you have blocked on Google would also be blocked from their Instagram feeds.
 We tested it out when we had our settings set to alert us for anime content, and did receive an alert.

 Net Nanny social media protection alert